Ozedaval/Eye-Gaze-Technology/README.md

     - Temporarily store content in a persistent storage.
     - Creating a local Database to store those content.
     - Implement the application which follows a good software design pattern/model(MVVM or MVP).
-    - Unit Testing of the features.
+    - Unit Testing of the added features & the logic part of Deliverable 1.
 ### Deliverable 3:Minimum Viable Product-MVP (Semester 1: Before Week 7)
   * A MVP will be delivered such that it can allow users can communicate to another person by facial inputs.The application will be able to speak out the word selection made by the user.Furthermore,The sensitivity of the control can be altered.
      - Linking up the database to the application.